 A simple guide on two different ways to make onigiri.

-Blow all your guests away at this year’s cookout with this savory-sweet grilled chicken recipe.
+Blow all your guests away at this year’s cookout with this savory-sweet grilled Asian chicken delicacy.
 Tsukune are Japanese-style chicken meatballs covered in caramelized soy sauce.
 They are tender, juicy, and slightly charred on the outside; what more could you want for a barbecue side dish?

 Even though it’s a grilled recipe, you can still make these on a pan or in the oven if it’s just for a regular meal.
 These chicken meatballs are also keto and low carb, so you don’t have to worry too much about breaking your diet and still be able to enjoy a perfectly good dish.